• A Sunbird’s Guide to Canada: Key Financial Tips for US Citizens

 You can find the CRA’s official policy on Roth IRAs at this link.

 One additional note — even though they are similar accounts, there is no mechanism for rolling a Roth IRA into a TFSA.
-You could theoretically do it, but because the TFSA is taxable from the US POV there’s no advantage.
+You could theoretically do it, but because the TFSA is taxable from the US perspective there is no advantage.

 by